-- 1. Slow cortical potentials (SCP) are gradual changes in EEG voltage.
+- Slow cortical potentials (SCP) are gradual changes in the EEG voltage.
 These fluctuations can last from hundreds of milliseconds to several seconds.
-Movement-related potentials (MRP) are instances of SCPs; some include P300 and N400 in this category as well [62, 86, 109, 110]. - 2.
-Mu rhythms (also known as comb, wicket, or sensorimotor rhythms), are 8-13 Hz synchronized patterns found primarily over the motor cortex in brain regions that control voluntary movements.
+Movement-related potentials (MRP) are instances of SCPs; some include P300 and N400 in this category as well [62], [86], [109], [110]. - 2) Mu rhythms (also known as comb, wicket, or sensorimotor rhythms), are 8-13 Hz synchronized patterns found primarily over the motor cortex in brain regions that control voluntary movements.
 The mu pattern is suppressed when a motor action is performed or even thought about.
-This phenomenon is an example of event related desynchronization (ERD).
-Alpha rhythm, a signal with similar frequency range, but observed primarily over the visual areas of the brain while eyes are closed and the brain is at rest, is not to be confused with mu rhythm in BCI design [107, 111]. - 3.
-Beta rhythms, occurring in the frequency range 12-30 Hz, are typically considered in three subbands: low beta (12-16 Hz), beta (16-20 Hz), and high beta (20-30 Hz).
+This phenomenon is an example of event-related desynchronization (ERD).
+Alpha rhythm, a signal with similar frequency range, but observed primarily over the visual areas of the brain while eyes are closed and the brain is at rest, is not to be confused with mu rhythm in the BCI design [107], [111]. - 3) Beta rhythms, occurring in the frequency range 12-30 Hz, are typically considered in three subbands: low beta (12-16 Hz), beta (16-20 Hz), and high beta (20-30 Hz).
 These waves are suppressed over the motor cortex when there is a muscle contraction prior to and during movement.
-Beta energy is increased when movement has to be resisted or voluntarily suppressed [107, 111].
+Beta energy is increased when movement has to be resisted or voluntarily suppressed [107], [111].

-VCP based BCIs typically require long user training sessions [62, 86, 109, 110, 111].
-The Thought Translation Device (TTD) [86] is an example of this type of system.
-TTD utilizes SCP, which are known to be producible in every subject, unlike EEG rhythmic components.
-Although improvements in classification algorithms [62] and determination of mental strategies for more effective control of VCP [110, 111] have enhanced performance, long training sessions are still necessary.
-Some researchers, including the Berlin BCI group, have shifted the burden of adaptation more towards the machine learning algorithm to compensate for extensive user training requirements [24, 25, 106, 107].
+VCP-based BCIs typically require long user training sessions [62], [86], [109]-[111].
+The thought translation device (TTD) [86] is an example of this type of system.
+The TTD utilizes SCP, which are known to be producible in every subject, unlike EEG rhythmic components.
+Although improvements in classification algorithms [62] and determination of mental strategies for more effective control of VCP [110], [111] have enhanced performance, long training sessions are still necessary.
+Some researchers, including the Berlin BCI group, have shifted the burden of adaptation more toward the machinelearning algorithm to compensate for extensive user training requirements [24], [25], [106], [107].